maiermic/trajecmp/doc/concept.md

 The yellow trajectory represents the lightning pattern.
 (i) shows a green trajectory, which has been classified as similar.
 In (ii) you can see a red trajectory, which has been classified as dissimilar.
-The pink line represents the distance that has been calculated using the [modified Hausdorff distance function](modifiedHausdorffDistFn).
+The pink line represents the distance that has been calculated using the [modified Hausdorff distance function][modifiedHausdorffDistFn].

 Finding a good limit is crucial to avoid/reduce false positives and negatives.
 If the limit is not tolerant enough, measuring inaccuracy of the input device recording the object position and natural small deviations during each movement execution will make it hard or impossible to recognize a movement.